OpenEvalProject/evals/manuscripts/elife-58496/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/58496/elife-58496-fig4-v1.jpg)

 **Figure 4.:** All panels include countries with at least 100 senior-author preprints. (a) A box plot indicating the number of downloads per preprint for each country.
 The dark line in the middle of the box indicates the median, and the ends of each box indicate the first and third quartiles, respectively.
 ‘Whiskers’ and outliers were omitted from this plot for clarity.
 The red line indicates the overall median. (b) A plot showing the relationship (Spearman’s ρ = 0.485, p=0.00274) between total preprints and downloads.
 Each point represents a single country.
 The x-axis indicates the total number of senior-author preprints attributed to the country.
 The y-axis indicates the median number of downloads for those preprints. (c) A plot showing the relationship (Spearman’s ρ = 0.777, p=2.442 × 10−8) between downloads and publication rate.
 Each point represents a single country.
 The x-axis indicates the median number of downloads for all preprints listing a senior author affiliated with that country.
 The y-axis indicates the proportion of preprints posted before 2019 that have been published. (d) A bar plot indicating the proportion of preprints posted before 2019 that are now flagged as ‘published’ on the bioRxiv website.
 The x-axis (and color scale) indicates the proportion, and the y-axis lists each country.
-The red line indicates the overall publication rate.Figure 4—source data 1.Each row represents a country, sorted in descending order by the ‘published’ and ‘total’ columns.
-The ‘country’ column indicates the country name as recorded in the ROR dataset. ‘total’ lists the number of preprints last updated prior to 2019 that list a senior author who declared an affiliation in the specified country. ‘published’ lists, of the preprints counted in the ‘total’ column, the number that are listed as published on the bioRxiv website.Figure 4—source data 2.Each row represents a country, sorted alphabetically.
-The ‘doi_rate’ field lists the percentage of published papers from that country issued a Digital Object Identifier (DOI), according to Boudry and Chartron, 2017.
-The ‘pub_rate’ field lists the proportion of preprints from that country posted before 2019 that have been published.
+The red line indicates the overall publication rate.

 Next, we examined country-level publication rates by assigning preprints posted prior to 2019 to countries using the affiliation of the senior author, then measuring the proportion of those preprints flagged as ‘published’ on the bioRxiv website.
 Overall, 62.6% of pre-2019 preprints were published (Figure 4—source data 1).
 Ireland had the highest publication rate (49/67 = 73.1%; Figure 4d), followed by New Zealand (100/142; 70.4%) and Switzerland (505/724; 69.8%).
 China (588/1355, 43.4%) had the lowest publication rate, with Iran and Taiwan also in the bottom three.

-## Preprint publication patterns between countries and journals
+### Preprint publication patterns between countries and journals

 After evaluating the country-level publication rates, we examined which journals were publishing these preprints and whether there were any meaningful country-level patterns (Figure 5).
 We quantified how many senior-author preprints from each country were published in each journal and used the χ² test (with Yates’s correction for continuity) to examine whether a journal published a disproportionate number of preprints from a given country, based on how many preprints from that country were published overall.
 To minimize the effect of journals with differing review times, we limited the analysis to preprints posted before 2019, resulting in a total of 23,102 published preprints.

 ![Figure 5.](https://cdn.elifesciences.org/articles/58496/elife-58496-fig5-v1.jpg)

 **Figure 5.:** (a) A heat map indicating all disproportionately strong (q < 0.05) links between countries and journals, for journals that have published at least 15 preprints from that country.
 Columns each represent a single country, and rows each represent a single journal.
 Colors indicate the raw number of preprints published, and the size of each square indicates the statistical significance of that link—larger squares represent smaller q-values.
 See Figure 5—source data 1 for the results of each statistical test. (b) A bar plot indicating the degree to which US preprints are over- or under-represented in a journal’s published bioRxiv preprints.
 The y-axis lists all the journals that published at least 15 preprints with a US senior author.
 The x-axis indicates the overrepresentation of US preprints compared to the expected number: for example, a value of ‘0%’ would indicate the journal published the same proportion of US preprints as all journals combined.
 A value of ‘100%’ would indicate the journal published twice as many U. preprints as expected, based on the overall representation of the US among published preprints.
 Journals for which the difference in representation was less than 15% in either direction are not displayed.
-The red bars indicate which of these relationships were significant using the Benjamini–Hochberg-adjusted results from χ² tests shown in panel A.Figure 5—source data 1.Each row represents a combination of country and journal, sorted in ascending order using the ‘padj’ column, then descending order using the ‘preprints’ column. ‘country’ indicates the name of a country as recorded in the ROR dataset. ‘journal’ indicates the name of a journal that has published preprints from the specified country. ‘preprints’ indicates the number of preprints last updated prior to 2019 that were published by the specified journal that list a senior author affiliated with the specified country. ‘expected’ indicates the number of preprints we would expect the specified journal to have published from the specified country, if the country and journal both published the same number of papers, but the journal’s publications mirrored the country-level proportions observed in published bioRxiv preprints overall. ‘p’ indicates the p-value of a chi-squared test as described in the ‘Methods’ section. ‘padj’ lists the p-value from the ‘p’ column, adjusted to control the false-discovery rate using the Benjamini–Hochberg procedure. ‘journaltotal’ lists the total preprints published by the specified journal that were last updated on bioRxiv prior to 2019. ‘countrytotal’ lists the total preprints posted to bioRxiv prior to 2019 that list a senior author affiliated with the specified country.
+The red bars indicate which of these relationships were significant using the Benjamini–Hochberg-adjusted results from χ² tests shown in panel A.

 After controlling the false-discovery rate using the Benjamini–Hochberg procedure, we found 63 significant links between journals and countries, of journal–country links with at least 15 preprints (Figure 5a).
 11 countries had links to journals that published a disproportionate number of their preprints, but the US had more links than any other country.
 33 of the 63 significant links were between a journal and the US: the US is listed as the senior author on 41.7% of published preprints, but accounts for 74.5% of all bioRxiv preprints published in Cell, 72.7% of preprints published in Science, and 61.0% of those published in Proceedings of the National Academy of Sciences (PNAS) (Figure 5b).